datocms/old-website/source/docs/concepts/deployment.html.md

 # Deployment solutions

-A DatoCMS Site is completely separated from your static frontend website.
-In order see any change in the data contained in your Site reflected in the public website, a new build of the static website must be produced.
+A DatoCMS site is completely separated from your static frontend website.
+In order see any change in the data contained in your site reflected in the public website, a new build of the static website must be produced.
 This job is not performed directly by DatoCMS, but is delegated to an external Continuous Deployment service.
 This means that you have to link these two pieces toghether.
 Let's learn how.

 ### How it works?

-1. Your users edit the website content within the DatoCMS Site backend;
+1. Your users edit the website content within the DatoCMS site backend;
 1. A warning sign notifies the user that some changes to the data has been made that has not yet been published to the public website;
 1. When they're ready with their changes, they hit the "Publish" button.
 The warning sign becomes a loading spinner;
 1. A new build is requested to the Continuous Deployment system, which already knows how to generate the static site and publish it somewhere on the Internet;